haskellfoundation/error-message-index/message-index/messages/GHC-40798/index.md

 a !b    -- a prefix occurrence a! b    -- a suffix occurrence
 ```
-A loose infix occurrence will always be treated as an operator wheres any of the remaining cases can be redefined by some future language extension.
+A loose infix occurrence will always be treated as an operator, whereas any of the remaining cases may be redefined by a future language extension.

 Consider `-XBangPatterns`